-Honkai: Star Rail, the new game from HoYoverse has finally released the second beta.
+Honkai: Star Rail, the new game from HoYoverse has finally released the final beta.
 If you’ve played Genshin Impact, you’re probably wondering: Is Honkai: Star Rail like Genshin Impact?
 Well, let’s find out!

 Wondering which characters are the best?
 Check out our Honkai: Star Rail tier list guide.